robot-exploration/robot-exploration.github.io/_posts/2025-07-16-advising-philosophy.md

 a strong emphasis on communication skills.
 I’ll support you in writing, giving talks, and clearly articulating your contributions.

-**Expectations and communication**: I try to be clear about expectations, and I want students to feel comfortable asking when something is unclear.
-I’ll also encourage you to set your own expectations and goals and communicate them to me.
+**Communication and calibration**: I will be transparent about my expectations, and I’ll ask you to do the same.
+I want you to raise questions if expectations or ideas are unclear.
+Open, regular communication is key to building a productive advising relationship - and to making sure you’re getting the right kind of support at the right time.

 **Career development**: I’ll support you in whatever path you choose: academia, industry, startups, or elsewhere.
-That includes helping find opportunities, preparing applications, doing mock interviews, and connecting you with colleagues in relevant fields.
+That includes helping find opportunities, preparing applications, doing mock interviews, and connecting you with colleagues in relevant fields, companies, and institutions.

-## Communication
+## Communication and Feedback

-I aim to meet with each student regularly - typically once per week.
-This cadence may vary depending on the project stage and your needs, but you should expect consistent, dedicated time to discuss your work and get feedback.
-These meetings are also time for you to ask questions on things beyond the project, such as career advice, technical skills, or general research questions.
+Clear, frequent communication is critical for good advising.
+I aim to meet with each student regularly - typically once per week - to discuss research updates, give feedback, and help work through open questions.
+These meetings are also a space to talk about broader topics like career planning, skill development, or general questions about research.

-Between meetings, I encourage you to reach out via Slack or email with updates, questions, or thoughts.
-Don’t wait for a polished result - often the most valuable conversations happen when you're stuck or exploring an idea.
-I'm also happy to drop by for informal check-ins or quick chats when something comes up.
+Communication shouldn’t be limited to scheduled meetings.
+I encourage you to reach out via Slack or email when you’re stuck, excited about a new idea, or unsure how to proceed.
+You don’t need a polished result to start a conversation

-Clear and frequent communication is critical for good advising.
-I’ll do my part to be responsive and available - and I ask for the same in return.
+- often the best discussions come from messy, unfinished thoughts.

+I try to be responsive and available, especially during crunch periods.
+If something is urgent or time-sensitive (e.g., for a deadline or blocking issue), just flag it clearly and I’ll prioritize it.

+### Feedback

+I give direct, detailed feedback - particularly on writing, presentations, and framing research ideas.
+I take your work seriously, and my goal is to push you to think clearly, sharpen your arguments, and communicate precisely.
+That means I’ll often ask hard questions, point out weak spots, and suggest significant revisions.
+None of that is criticism of *you* - it’s an investment in helping you grow.
+Of course, it's important that this is done respectfully and constructively.
+If it ever feels harsh or unhelpful, please let me know.
+Feedback should be a tool for growth, not a source of stress.

+One of the most productive things you can do is help me understand what kind of feedback you want.
+Are you looking for high-level input on direction, or line edits on a nearly-final talk?
+Are you trying to decide between ideas, or polish a contribution?
+Letting me know helps me meet you where you are.

+I also welcome disagreement.
+If you think I’m wrong about something, say so.
+Research is about making arguments and having those arguments tested.
+Thoughtful pushback is a sign that you’re thinking deeply and independently — and I value that.

+Ultimately, I want our communication to be honest, frequent, and intellectually engaged.
+If anything ever feels off, please bring it up.
+Feedback should go both ways.

 ## Authorship and collaboration